Humboldt-WI/blog/content/research/seminar/07ImageCaptioning.md

 * [Evaluation](#evaluation)
 * [Summary](#summary)

+This tutorial bases on a similar one by [Jason Brownlee](https://machinelearningmastery.com/develop-a-deep-learning-caption-generation-model-in-python/), published on his blog.

 *Environment Requirements*

 To follow this tutorial, we recommend to setup a development environment with Python 3 or higher and assume you to have the following packages installed: